SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

     this is implemented by using a Commit Status trigger to run ``ci_feature_2gp``; on other CI systems, a ``ci_feature_2gp`` build may be made dependent on a ``build_feature_test_package`` build.

-2GP tests run in CI can replace the use of namespaced scratch orgs for most automated testing objectives.
+Running 2GP tests in CI can replace the use of namespaced scratch orgs for most automated testing objectives.
 2GP testing orgs provide a more accurate representation of how namespaces are applied and how metadata will behave once packaged, making it possible to catch packaging-related issues *before* code is merged to the main branch or deployed to a 1GP packaging org.